Back to blog

 Can I transcribe an Apple Podcasts episode in a language other than English?

 Yes.
-Deepgram Nova-3 supports transcription in multiple languages including Spanish, French, German, Portuguese, Dutch, Hindi, Japanese, and others.
-Select the language when submitting if auto-detection doesn't pick it up.
+Podtyper supports transcription in multiple languages including Spanish, French, German, Portuguese, Dutch, Hindi, Japanese, and others.
+Select the language when submitting or let auto-detection handle it.

 How do I transcribe an episode I downloaded offline?